Yuyuan Market - Shanghai Old Street

 Review & Tips

-- Yu Garden: locates at the northeast corner of the old city in south Shanghai.
+- Yu Garden: locates in the northeast corner of the old city in south Shanghai.

 Tours with this attraction